leangjia/blender_docs/manual/editors/3dview/navigate/walk_fly.rst

 On activation the mouse pointer will move at the center of the view, and a cross marker will appear...

-This navigation mode behaves similar to the first person navigation system available in most 3D world games.
+This navigation method behaves similar to the first person navigation system available in most 3D world games.
 It works with a combination of keyboard arrow keys and mouse movement.